Virtu Financial Inc (VIRT) Shares Up Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Virtu Financial Inc (NASDAQ: VIRT) Right Now?

-Virtu Financial Inc (NASDAQ: VIRT) has a price-to-earnings ratio that is above its average at 11.14x. and a 36-month beta value of 0.30.
-Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Virtu Financial Inc (NASDAQ: VIRT) is 11.29x, which is above its average ratio.
+Moreover, the 36-month beta value for VIRT is 0.34.
+Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

-The average price predicted for Virtu Financial Inc (VIRT) by analysts is $20.13, which is $2.04 above the current market price.
-The public float for VIRT is 85.49M, and at present, short sellers hold a 1.67% of that float.
-On November 30, 2023, the average trading volume of VIRT was 857.22K shares.
+The average price recommended by analysts for Virtu Financial Inc (VIRT) is $20.11, which is $1.79 above the current market price.
+The public float for VIRT is 85.49M and currently, short sellers hold a 1.67% of that float.
+On December 06, 2023, VIRT’s average trading volume was 894.39K shares.

 VIRT’s Market Performance

-VIRT stock saw a decrease of 3.08% in the past week, with a monthly decline of -1.42% and a quarterly a decrease of -4.44%.
-The volatility ratio for the week is 1.60%, and the volatility levels for the last 30 days are 2.18% for Virtu Financial Inc (VIRT).
-The simple moving average for the last 20 days is 1.80% for VIRT stock, with a simple moving average of -0.73% for the last 200 days.
+VIRT stock saw an increase of 2.98% in the past week, with a monthly gain of 1.55% and a quarterly increase of 0.71%.
+The volatility ratio for the week is 1.93%, and the volatility levels for the last 30 days are 1.93% for Virtu Financial Inc (VIRT).
+The simple moving average for the past 20 days is 3.15% for VIRT’s stock, with a 0.84% simple moving average for the past 200 days.

 Analysts’ Opinion of VIRT